STQ: News

 Seven News broadcast local bulletins each weeknight at 6 pm, in all seven regional areas: Cairns, Townsville, Mackay, Wide Bay, Toowoomba, the Sunshine Coast and Rockhampton.
 They are followed by a shortened 30-minute version of Seven News Brisbane.

-The bulletins are presented by Rob Brough, with Joanne Desmond co-anchoring the Cairns, Townsville, Rockhampton and Toowoomba editions.
+The bulletins are presented by Joanne Desmond, with Nathan Spurling co-anchoring the Cairns, Townsville, Rockhampton and Toowoomba editions.
 Sport is presented by Nathan Spurling and weather is presented by Livio Regano.
-Fill-in presenters include Luke McGarry (sport), TBD (weather).
+Fill-in presenters include Emily Steinhardt and Adam Straney (news), Luke McGarry and Saavanah Bourke (sport), Rebekah Jensen (weather).

 Reporters and camera crews are based at newsrooms in each of the seven regions with studio presentation for the Cairns, Townsville, Mackay, Darling Downs, Rockhampton and Wide Bay bulletins pre-recorded in Maroochydore.
 The Sunshine Coast edition of Seven News is broadcast live, but may also exchange it to any of the six pre-recorded regions at certain circumstances (e.g., cyclone coverage in the nearest region of immediate concern).
 News editing is undertaken by the local newsrooms, and sent to the main Maroochydore studios for transmission.

 The most successful edition of Seven Local News is broadcast on the Sunshine Coast.
 In early 1998, WIN Television launched a competing service publicly stating that it would beat Seven in the ratings within six months.
 At the end of the 1998 ratings season, after a new station head (Laurie Patton) had overseen a comprehensive re-vamping of the program and its external promotions, Seven Local News had actually increased its audience share by six ratings points.

 In early 2004, Seven Local News was re-introduced in the Townsville and Cairns sub-markets as a result of regulations regarding local content on regional television introduced by the Australian Broadcasting Authority.